MAURITANIA (Oct 16-22, 2022)

 We drove on sand tracks on a route that passed through gaps in the ridges to the centre elevated area where someone had built an auberge 20 years ago but hasn’t functioned for at least 15.
 There was an adobe toilet and several thatched structures where we had lunch in the shadow of the building.
 It was very hot and windy.

 Chloum Railway tunnel.
 The town stands on the border between Mauritania and Western Sahara.
 In the early 1960s, the French in Mauritania wished to build the line from Nouadhibou to Zouérat to exploit the iron ore reserves at Zouérat.
 The Spanish authorities then responsible for Western Sahara negotiated to allow the railway to be built through Spanish territory over the relatively level desert but imposed conditions unacceptable to the French.
-The French engineers, therefore, built the line parallel with the border and tunneled through the Choum hill spur — two kilometres through solid granite just to stay within French territory.
+The French engineers, therefore, built the line parallel with the border and tunnelled through the Choum hill spur — two kilometres through solid granite just to stay within French territory.
 The tunnel has been called a “monument to European stupidity in Africa”.
 The absurdity was highlighted when the southern part of the territory of Western Sahara was briefly administered by Mauritania after the Spanish withdrew in 1975/1976.
 The tunnel is no longer in use and a 5 km section of the railway now cuts right through the POLISARIO-controlled part of Western Sahara (21.354867°N 13.012644°W).

 The N1 highway from Atar now runs on good pavement all the way north to Zouérat, but the sandy track paralleling the railway west to Nouadhibou traverses low dune cordons so is much easier in a 4WD.

 Iron Ore Train.
 Before sunset, most travellers go to Choum station and wait for the iron ore train.
-There is no set schedule but everyday the train stops at Choum station at approximately 9 pm.
+There is no set schedule but every day the train stops at Choum station at approximately 9 pm.
 Those who want to ride the train overnight board the train.
 Goggles and a protective garment are usually provided.
 It is about a 12-hr ride, mostly through the night and thus cold with no views of the landscape except for the starry sky.
 The iron ore train has achieved “cult” status and is generally described as one of the most unpleasant experiences – constant dust from the iron ore while sitting for 12 hours on rock.
 Despite this, one only hears how tremendous an experience it is.
-I can only believe that the actual train ride, with the clickety clack of the train on the rails, is a new experience for most.
+I can only believe that the actual train ride, with the clickety-clack of the train on the rails, is a new experience for most.
 In my university days, one summer, I worked as a brakeman on the Canadian Pacific Railway – with Medicine Hat as the base, we worked the “fast track” on freight trains 300 km NW to Calgary and east to Swift Current.
-I loved the job but had no need to experience this train.
+I loved the job but did not need to experience this train.

 Arzu elected to get on the train in Zouerat for a more reasonable 5-6 hour trip.
 Boarding at 4 pm, the start is in daylight and avoids the long, cold night.
 Ali rode with her for company, and Ahmed and I returned to Choum, drove out into the desert and set up camp.
 I had a great 3-hour sleep.
 He returned to Choum at 9 and picked them up, both filthy from the constant blowing iron ore dust.
 Arzu “loved every second of it”.

 Day 6 Fri Oct 21.
 It was a long drive from the desert camp near Choum to Nouakchott (550 km) via Atar.
-Pass through eroded boulder fields and climb up two excarpments.
+Pass through eroded boulder fields and climb up two escarpments.
 Ali took the shortcut saving 40 km by again driving through the village of Azouge where he was born (it must have been depressing for him to see the ruin of the house he had purchased for his mother).
 It was 1 ½ hours total to Atar.
-We stopped to stock up on food and drinks at the Smash Market that carried many products desired by tourists.
+We stopped to stock up on food and drinks at the Smash Market which carried many products desired by tourists.

-The road passed through flat Sahel bordered by sand dunes.
+The road passed through a flat Sahel bordered by sand dunes.
 We stopped at the same overhang we had used for lunch on our first day.

-We arrived in Nouachott in the afternoon.
+We arrived in Nouakchott in the afternoon.

 Any train riders in the groups arrive in Nouadhibou at about 9 am and then have the long drive south to Noaukachott for their last day in Mauritania.
 It sounds exhausting.